ssbc/ssb-meta-feeds-spec/README.md

 where `root_metafeed_id` is the BFE-encoded ID of the root metafeed, and `name` is a BFE-encoded UTF-8 string.

-The 1st-byte is then used to create a new 1st-byte feed, unless there is already one.
-There **MUST** be at most *one* 1st-byte feed for every unique octet.
-The `content` on the root's message for the 1st-byte feed **MUST** have the 1st byte encoded as hexadecimal in the `feedpurpose` field of the `metafeed/add/derived` message.
-The feed format for a 1st-byte feed **MUST** be [bendy butt], because they are metafeeds.
+The nibble is then used to create a new shard feed, unless there is already one.
+There **MUST** be at most *one* shard feed for every unique nibble.
+The `content` on the root's message for the shard feed **MUST** have the nibble encoded as hexadecimal in the `feedpurpose` field of the `metafeed/add/derived` message.
+The feed format for a shard feed **MUST** be [bendy butt], because they are metafeeds.

-Once the 1st-byte feed is created, the application-specific subfeeds can be added as subfeeds of that one, either as `metafeed/add/derived` or `metafeed/add/existing`.
+Once the shard feed is created, the application-specific subfeeds can be added as subfeeds of that one, either as `metafeed/add/derived` or `metafeed/add/existing`.

 The following diagram is an example of the organization of subfeeds under the v1